sheMnapion/AI-QSAR/docs/README.md

 + Outlier Operation: Select a missing value operation.
 + Feature Analysis: Select a dimension reduction method to reduce dimention of features in the data, and plot them in a 2-d plane.
 + Train : Test: The ratio of length of trainset to length of testset.
 Split the selected dataset into trainset and testset according to the given ratio.
-+ Browse: Set the output folder of preprocessed and splitted trainset and testset.
++ Browse: Click to set the output folder of preprocessed and splitted trainset and testset.
-+ Analyze: Analyzing the original and transformed dataset, and show on the right panel.
++ Analyze: Click to analyze the original and transformed dataset, and show on the right panel.
-+ Output: Output the transformed trainset and testset to the output folder.
++ Output: Click to output the transformed trainset and testset to the output folder.

 <img src="./images/2020-01-03-15-35-42.png" width="300px"/>